diegosilvacode/application-instafeed-frontend/README.md

 ## About This Project

 This project contains the entire frontend of the **[codefolio-instafeed-frontend](https://github.com/coderamos/codefolio-instafeed-frontend)** application.
-Match other developers.
+Share your setup!

 This project was create with [Create React App](https://facebook.github.io/create-react-app/).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).